 A typical adult's career in today's fluid work environment is marked by frequent transitions that can dramatically affect job and career stability, with a concomitant negative impact on self-esteem and personal productivity.
 This course provides a comprehensive understanding of how organizational and personal transitions occur and how they impact careers and lifespan development.
-Through relevant theoretical perspectives from systems theory, sociology, and psychology, stu-
+Through relevant theoretical perspectives from systems theory, sociology, and psychology, students analyze adult development, career change, and the American workplace.
+They learn to evaluate their own work history, transferable skills, and core work motivations.
+Students also discuss and explore how organizations react and change due to market trends.